-So you’re thinking of trekking the Annapurna Circuit?
+So you’re thinking of doing the Annapurna Circuit trek?
 Well, we’re here to help you prepare for your adventure ahead.
-The below post has everything you need.
-From what gear to pack to the permits you need for the Annapurna Circuit, we’re here to get you prepared so you’ll rock the trek!
+From trekking costs to everything you need to know to trek the APC, we’re here to get you prepared so you’ll rock the trek!

 Oh, and if you want to know Where To Stop And Stay On The Annapurna Circuit, no worries, we have you covered there too.

 The trail first opened in 1977, and have seen tourists from all over the world since.
 Doesn’t matter the age, you’ll find them on traversing the trails of the ever impressive Annapurna Circuit.

 - Trek Length | On average, 16-20 days

 - Trek Distance | Depending on where you start, stop and if you take jeep transport and of course the optional side treks that are available, you can estimate between 160km – 230km

 - Highest Point of APC Trek | Thorong La Pass at 5,416m (17,769ft)